A Large-Scale Database for Graph Representation Learning: Conclusion

 \section{Conclusion}

 The study of graph representation learning is a critical tool in the characterization and understanding of complex interconnected systems.
 Currently, no large-scale database exists to accurately assess the strengths and weaknesses of these techniques.
-To address this, we contribute a new large-scale database---\dataset---containing $1,262,024$ graphs across a hierarchy of $47$ types and $696$ families.
-In the future we plan to: (1) expand the number of graphs in the database, (2) explore alternative graph representations (e.g., dependency graphs, network activity graphs), and (3) examine the effects of file packing on the classification process.
-We hope \dataset will become a central resource for a broad of range of graph related research.
+To address this, we contribute a new large-scale database---\dataset---containing $1,262,024$ graphs, averaging over 15k nodes and 35k edges per graph, across a hierarchy of $47$ types and $696$ families.
+We hope \dataset will become a central resource for a broad range of graph research.
 The database is available at \url{www.mal-net.org}.